andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 - *haada* has a shortened form, *haad*, used only at the end of phrases: *shuu haad?* ‘What is this?’.

-- The distant plural pronoun has several variants not listed above, including *hadook, hadenk*, and *hadenken*.
+- The distant plural has several variants not listed above, including *hadook, hadenk*, and *hadenken*.

 ## Indefinite pronouns